Easy oven-baked onions are wonderfully flavorful, creamy and cheesy. They make a wonderful side dish to meats and poultry.

 Is this a healthy recipe?

 I think it’s very healthy.
 Onions have many health benefits.
-As for the heavy cream, unless you need to be on a low-fat diet, current research says that dairy fat is pretty much harmless for most healthy people.
+As for the heavy cream, current research says that full-fat dairy is pretty much harmless for most healthy people and might even be beneficial.

 What about leftovers?